jiiihpeeh/CallingNimFromRust-Tauri/README.md

 The hardest part here is to map cstring in a right way.
 So, why didn't I use Pyo3?
 I did at first, it shows how complicated it can become.
 For instance grabbing a variable outside gil's scope is hard if you are not used to it.
 Besides once figured it is  easy to make these Rust to Nim calls now - see the goal - it becomes more universal.

-In order to build it succesfully, build.rs file is needed.
+In order to build it succesfully, `build.rs` file is needed (Rust part of the project's root directory).
 ````
 fn main() {
   // tell rustc to link with some libhello.a library